rodrigoabreu22/TPW_Project_1/README.md

 # Amor à Camisola
-1st project of the TPW class 2024/25, group 2 - Development of a Django Web App
+1st project of the TPW class 2024/25, group 2 - Development of a Django Web App.

+#### Grade : 20

 ## Project Description
 The project is a Django web application designed as a marketplace for football fans.
 Users can view and buy football equipment or sell it to other users.